Review by Woodrow Phoenix

 Starstruck is a classic science-fiction space opera with a big cast.
 It celebrates all the clichés of the genre while mocking them relentlessly, in a Hitchhiker’s Guide to the Galaxy style.
 It’s super densely layered, ridiculously crammed full of sight gags, vivid characters, grandiose settings, and witty dialogue.
-There are multiple plotlines with so many people which the strip cuts between that it’s almost impossible to figure out what is happening till you’re quite some way in.
+There are multiple plotlines with so many people, the strip cutting between them all to the point that it’s almost impossible to figure out what is happening till you’re quite some way in.
 It’s such intriguing, beautifully drawn and funny stuff that the bamboozlement is a pleasure.
 Just give yourself over to the magic tricks of Lee and Kaluta and let them waltz you around from one group of cranks to the next.
 It’s incredibly rare to have two such witty and intelligent creators, so expert at their craft, so deeply invested in creating a universe as well realised (and ridiculous) as this.

 The main protagonists are a small blonde amazonian warrior punk called Galatia-9, from the Medea, one of the two clans vying for control of the galaxy; and Brucilla “the Muscle,” an oafish space brigade pilot for the Bajars, the rival clan.
 They team up to lie, explode and steal their way around the universe with their science officer, Erotica Ann, a sex droid who has become self-aware and rejected her former subservient programming.